masci/banks/README.md

 Blog post:
 ```

-### Generate a summarizer prompt
+### Create a summarizer prompt

-Instead of hardcoding the content to summarize in the prompt itself, we can generate it
+Instead of hardcoding the content to summarize in the prompt itself, we can inject it
 starting from a generic one: